f5mmx/aeromodeling-throw-meter/README.md

 This is still an ongoing project.... even if it is up and running some tweaking may be requiered, and as usual this may contain undocumented features (also called bugs in other environments)

 >>Edit 20180705
->>I added a new version of this angle & throw meter based on a 14bits sensor MMA8451
+>>I added a two new versions of this angle & throw meter based on a 14bits sensor MMA8451 and 12bits sensor MMA8452
->>the MMA version runs the same way as the version based on the ADXL345 but it adds accuracy
+>>the MMA versions runs the same way as the version based on the ADXL345 but it adds accuracy

->>also the push button is now sensed using an interrupt
+This is a beerware; if you like it and if we meet some day, you can pay me a beer in return!

 Have fun